-While it is commonly thought that cat hair causes allergy symptoms, the truth is more complex.
-In fact, a cat allergy is caused by various things – usually the protein in a cat’s saliva, urine or in their dander (shed skin particles).
-Whenever a cat sheds their fur or grooms themselves, dander can be spread from their fur and skin and an allergen is transferred onto the hair.
+While it is commonly thought that cat hair causes allergy symptoms, the truth is more complex – it’s what’s on the hair that is the issue.
+In fact cat allergies is caused by a protein produced in a cat’s saliva and sebaceous (oil) glands, which is then spread onto the cat’s hair and skin during grooming.
+Whenever a cat sheds their fur, hair and dander (dead skin cells), the sticky protein attached is transferred into the environment.
 This often leads to the allergy symptoms you experience – be it coughing, sneezing or watering eyes!

 Before you suspect that you might be allergic to cats, it is worth mentioning that there are a number of things you could be allergic to.
 Dust mites, for example, or perhaps you have a case of seasonal hay fever?
 That said, cat allergies are one of the most common allergies in the UK, particularly for those who also have allergic asthma or hay fever.
 So how do you know if you are allergic to cats?

 For many people, the signs are more subtle and it can be tricky to identify the cause of your allergic reaction – particularly if your symptoms are triggered by another factor.
 Some people are allergic to some cats but not others, as all cats produce their own individual amount of cat allergens.

 Want to get a cat but not sure if you are allergic?
 Try visiting someone that has a cat, or head to a cat adoption centre, to test if cats trigger a reaction.